-The recent spotlight on poor working conditions in the games industry has an all too familiar ring to it for local games developers.
+Think working in the games industry would be an exciting career move?
+The spotlight on poor working conditions in the games industry – kicked off last month by a spate of online testimonials from disgruntled developers – has an all too familiar ring to it for local games developers.

 Bill Roper, former producer at Blizzard Entertainment (Warcraft, StarCraft and Diablo), delivered a keynote to the Australian Gaming Developers Conference on the subject of staff morale, inspired by recent public debate about working conditions such as high pressure project crunch times and unpaid overtime, which have become standard procedure in the $40 billion game software market.

 Roper, now CEO of Flagship Studios, gave a speech at the conference titled -The Good, the Bad and the Ugly: Shootout at the OK Morale” to a local industry that, while healthy – earning export revenue of $100 million in 2002 – is characterised by many of the poor working conditions being debated overseas.

 In Australia, developers report that unpaid overtime, working weeks of 50 hours – reaching up to 80 hours in crunch periods – and the sacrifice of weekends is typical.